Timeline

 Timeline applies across different views.
 Thus, let’s go next to the heatmap and visualize, e.g., the delay there.
 As seen in the figure below, an icon pinpoints Qosium Probe’s location at the timeline marker.
 You can try to move the timeline marker and see that Probe on the map moves accordingly.
 This is a handy way to see where the interesting event occurred.

-Finally, in this example, we check the numerical view.
-As seen below, the numerical view has also settled (the underlined timestamp) according to the timeline marker.
-The view reveals that when the delay jumps to over 1 s, a connection break also starts as we no longer get delay values, and the packet loss ratio jumps to 100 %.
-By checking the Cell ID, we see it remaining the same, i.e., the cause of the connection break is not a handover.
-In addition, the signal values show that they are not poor enough to explain the bad QoS.
-Thus, simple coverage issues are ruled out, and the reason for the bad QoS must be searched elsewhere.
+Finally, in this example, we examine the numerical view.
+As shown below, the numerical view has also stabilized (as indicated by the underlined timestamp) according to the timeline marker.
+The view reveals that when the delay spikes to over 1 second, a connection break also begins, delay values are no longer recorded, and the packet loss ratio jumps to 100%.

 This was an example of how to use the Timeline feature of Qosium Scope.
 It is very useful when you need to trace interesting events.
 Timeline allows aligning the different views of Qosium Scope to see where the interesting event was and what values the other statistics showed at that time.